alcantarar/ASB_Tutorial/breakout_3_comments.md

 - Revert the changes done to the leafs color to its original color. **_Refer to script 2_**
 - The text for 'Virtual 2020' is to large and overlapping the line.
 Reduce the text size to 16. **_Refer to script 5_**

+* Hint: You can find the commit that the changes were made and revert that commit for two of these comments.

 ## Reviewer 2
 ### General comments
 I have discovered that my color vision is very poor.